Contact Us

 How to Prepare for the Stocky migration

-Firstly, you need to review your current inventory management processes:
+Firstly, review your current inventory management processes:

 Stock takes

 Stock takes are a critical part of inventory management, and Stocky provided a useful tool for this.
 Conducting regular stock takes is important to ensure your inventory records are accurate, and to identify any discrepancies or issues with your inventory throughout the year.
-Stock takes can be time consuming and laborious process, but done well with the right tools, they can be a lot easier and more efficient.
+Stock takes can be a time-consuming and laborious process, but done well with the right tools, they can be a lot easier and more efficient.

 Shopify